AlexanderFabisch/cythonwrapper/README.md

 * libclang and libclang Python API (install e.g. with `sudo apt-get install libclang-3.5-dev python-clang-3.5`)

-Instead of libclang 3.5 you can use version 3.6, 3.7, and 3.8.
+Instead of libclang 3.5 you can use newer versions (currently up to 6.0).
 It is important that you have matching versions of libclang and its Python bindings.
-Later versions of libclang are not supported yet!

 ## Usage